 He then added that it's the Packers who are holding things up, saying "it's time for them to do the right thing."

 "I haven’t been holding anything up at this point, it’s been compensation that the Packers are trying to get for me and digging their heels in," Rodgers said.

-It has been the longest 48 hours of most Jets fans' lives since the NFL's "legal tampering period" began Monday at 12 p.m.
-ET, everyone (especially them) waiting to hear from Rodgers on his decision about a rumored move to New York.
+It has been the longest 48 hours of most Jets' fans lives since the NFL's legal tampering period began Monday at noon, everyone (especially them) waiting to hear from Rodgers on his decision about a rumored move to New York.

-ESPN NFL insider Adam Schefter reported similar to what Rodgers said on that Wednesday morning, saying the Packers were looking for a similar package to what the Detroit Lions got for Matthew Stafford, while the Jets may not be comfortable giving up that much.
+Adam Schefter reported similar to what Rodgers said on that on Wednesday morning, saying the Packers were looking for a similar package to what the Lions got for Matthew Stafford, while the Jets may not be comfortable giving up that much.

 With Rodgers leaving the NFC, Jalen Hurts would surge to the top of the NFC's list of quarterbacks, and it is not really all that close either.

 Audacy App | Online Stream | Smart Speaker